 A midwife teacher will always be present and nearby when you are with a student.
 Midwifery students are always supervised according to their skill level.
 It’s always your choice if you would like a student involved in your care.
 We always suggest you try meeting the student and see how you feel.
 We think students are great, and we think you will too!

-Students in their NC placement are with the practice for 17 weeks.
-This placement focuses on the development of midwifery skills and providing care in normal and variation of normal situations.
+Students in their NC placement are with the practice for 24 weeks spread over 7 months.
+This placement focuses on the development of midwifery skills and providing care in normal and variations of normal situations.
 It is a combination hands-on learning and distance education.
 This includes doing pre- and postnatal care, taking phone calls from clients, monitoring labours, catching babies and doing newborn exams.
 All of the care that the student provides will be under careful supervision.

 Current Student Biographies